IngaMaholwana/LineOfThought/README.md

-# README
+# ReadMe

-A clone cor social media sides Booksdatabse the important part is the data and back end
+social media post/book your thoughts experiences and goals limit characters availble post characters (kinda like old twitter) currently can twit/blog, engage with each other